Restaurants

 Image credit: Opa | Facebook

 From the mouth-watering food to the dreamy interiors, Opa will have you picking your jaw up from the floor from the moment you first step foot in the venue.
-The arched windows, cosy white booths, and stunning river views will have you feeling like a Greek god as you wine and dine on their amazing selection of Greek delights.
+The combination of arched windows, cosy white booths, and stunning river views makes you feel like a Greek god as you wine and dine on their amazing selection of Greek delights.
 Indulge in pillowy pita bread and tzatziki dip, grilled octopus, fresh oysters, cheesy grilled saganaki and so much more goodness—you’ll want to order one (or five) of everything.

 Tillerman